 Frimet Goldberger is a writer and award-winning journalist.
 She is presently pursuing an MFA at New York University where she is working on her second book.

-Frimet has written widely about growing up in the Hasidic community of Kiryas Joel, and ultimately leaving with her husband and children.
-Her radio stories have been broadcast on PRI's The World, as well as on BBC World Service.
+Frimet has written widely about growing up in the Hasidic community of Kiryas Joel and ultimately leaving with her husband and children.
+Her writing owes its authenticity and authority to the author’s life experiences.
+Her essays and op-eds have appeared in The New York Times, CNN, Electric Literature, The Forward, among others.
+Frimet's radio stories have been broadcast on PRI's The World and on BBC World Service.
 Her story on the cover-up of sex abuse in the Hasidic enclave of New Square, New York, was awarded a 2015 Ippies Award for best investigative/in-depth story, and was also a finalist for a 2015 Deadline Club Award.